hannuvisti/forge/README.md

 NTFS parser component can be of interest to other file system related projects.
 It parses the most complex NTFS attributes (directory structures) and allows a framework to extend upon.

 ## Documentation
 A simple manual and extension design notes can be found in Documentation.
+A quick start guide explains the image creation basics.

 ### Author and contact details